crazy-penguins/raft/sites/docs/concepts/invoking-tasks.rst

 Invoking tasks
 ==============

-This page explains how to invoke your tasks on the CLI, both in terms of parser mechanics (how your tasks' arguments are exposed as command-line options) and execution strategies (which tasks actually get run, and in what order).
+This page explains how to raft your tasks on the CLI, both in terms of parser mechanics (how your tasks' arguments are exposed as command-line options) and execution strategies (which tasks actually get run, and in what order).

-(For details on Invoke's core flags and options, see :doc:`/invoke`.)
+(For details on raft's core flags and options, see :doc:`/raft`.)

 .. contents::
     :local: